Crystal: Characterizing Relative Impact of Scholarly Publications: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Office of Naval Research (N00014-24-1-2089).
-We thank the JHU CLSP community for productive discussions, Zhenping for sharing an annotation UI template, and Jack Collison for his helpful feedback on this work.
+We thank the JHU CLSP community for productive discussions, Zhengping Jiang for sharing an annotation UI template, and Jack Collison for his helpful feedback on this work.